colejensen/finalproject/README.md

 ## Introduction and Goals

 SARS-CoV-2, a novel coronavirus, was identified as the cause of an outbreak of pneumonia in Wuhan, China, in December 2019<sub>[1](https://doi.org/10.1101/2020.02.07.937862)</sub>,<sub>[2]( https://doi.org/10.1038/s41586-020-2008-3)</sub>,<sub>[3](https://doi.org/10.1038/s41586-020-2012-7)</sub>.
 Cases of coronavirus disease 2019 (COVID-19) outside of China were reported as early as January 13, 2020.
 The virus has subsequently spread across the globe<sub>[4](https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200121-sitrep-1-2019-ncov.pdf?sfvrsn=20a99c10_4)</sub>,<sub>[5](https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200323-sitrep-63-covid-19.pdf?sfvrsn=b617302d_4D)</sub>.
 The first reported case of SARS-CoV-2 in the United States was a travel-associated case from Washington state on January 19, 2020<sub>[6](https://www.cdc.gov/media/releases/2020/p0121-novel-coronavirus-travel-case.html)</sub>.
-Following the US expereinced an outbreak of COVID-19 that eventually made it the world's largest outbreak center at one point<sub>[7](https://www.businessinsider.com/coronavirus-us-has-worlds-biggest-outbreak-topping-china-2020-3)</sub>.
+Following the US experienced an outbreak of COVID-19 that eventually made it the world's largest outbreak center at one point<sub>[7](https://www.businessinsider.com/coronavirus-us-has-worlds-biggest-outbreak-topping-china-2020-3)</sub>.
-During the early wave of the SARSCoV-2 pandemic, thousands of peopel left NYC<sub>[8](https://www.nytimes.com/interactive/2020/05/16/nyregion/nyc-coronavirus-moving-leaving.html)</sub>.
-The NY Times did a study to estimate where many of the city's residents went uisng mail forwarding requests.
-The results can be shown here:
+During the early wave of the SARS-CoV-2 pandemic, thousands of people left New York City (NYC)<sub>[8](https://www.nytimes.com/interactive/2020/05/16/nyregion/nyc-coronavirus-moving-leaving.html)</sub>.
+The NY Times did a study to estimate where many of the city's residents went using mail forwarding requests.
+The results can be seen here:

 <p align="center">
  <img src="https://github.com/colejensen/finalproject/blob/master/images/Capture.PNG">
  </p>

-It can be seen that genomes associated with the NYC outbreak have influenced transmission of SARCoV-2 throughout the US<sub>[9](https://www.medrxiv.org/content/10.1101/2020.04.08.20056929v2)</sub>.
-This is similiar to how Washington state<sub>[10](https://www.cell.com/cell/pdf/S0092-8674(20)30484-0.pdf)</sub> was an early hub for transmission in the United States, but it appears that the NYC outbreak is associated with more transmission.
+Genomes associated with the NYC outbreak have been shown to have influenced the transmission of SARCoV-2 throughout the US<sub>[9](https://www.medrxiv.org/content/10.1101/2020.04.08.20056929v2)</sub>.
+This is similar to how Washington state<sub>[10](https://www.cell.com/cell/pdf/S0092-8674(20)30484-0.pdf)</sub> was an early hub for transmission in the United States.
+Still, it appears that the NYC outbreak is associated with more transmission both in quantity and in locations.
-The goal of my project is to see if transmission of SARSCoV-2 that is tied to this exodus of NYC  during the early wave of the pandemic in NYC led to introdctions of SARSCoV2 outside of the USA and if it did, did it result in last transmission chains?
+The goal of my project is to assess if there were transmission events from NYC to outside of the United States during the early wave of the pandemic.
+If so, how many and where?

-I will use data generated from the [Grubaugh Lab](http://grubaughlab.com/) and data available at [GISAID.org](https://www.gisaid.org/) and in the [NCBI database](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Wuhan%20seafood%20market%20pneumonia%20virus,%20taxid:2697049).
-I can also create loop in the baltic code that will create a count to see how many genomes from NYC cluster with genomes from other countires and how many genomes are part of those chains after the NYC genome(s).
+I will use data available at [GISAID.org](https://www.gisaid.org/) and in the [NCBI database](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Wuhan%20seafood%20market%20pneumonia%20virus,%20taxid:2697049).
+I will also use a package called `Baltic` that will loop through a phylogenetic tree and show where transmission events occurred.
+This loop can change modified to show where transmission events that originated from NYC spread.

 ## Methods